Jean Amrouche

-Jean el Mouhouv Amrouche (7 February 1906 in Ighil Ali, Algeria – 16 April 1962 in Paris, France) was an Algerian francophone writer, poet and journalist.
+Jean el Mouhoub Amrouche (Jean-lmuhub Ɛemruc; 7 February 1906 in Ighil Ali, French Algeria – 16 April 1962 in Paris, France) was an Algerian francophone writer, poet and journalist.

 Biography

-Jean el Mouhouv Amrouche was born February 7, 1906, in Ighil Ali, in the valley of Soumman, in petite Kabylie to a Kabyle family that had converted to Roman Catholicism.
+Jean el Mouhoub Amrouche was born February 7, 1906, in Ighil Ali, in the valley of Soumman, in petite Kabylie to a Kabyle family that had converted to Roman Catholicism.
 Amrouche emigrated with his family to Tunisia while still young.
 He was the older brother of fellow writer Taos Amrouche.
 Both were the children of Fadhma Aït Mansour, author of History of My Life.

 Jean had his secondary education at Alaoui College and then left for the Ecole Normale Superieure de Saint-Cloud.